The classroom training model encourages interactions between trainers and trainees, engages interactive exercises, and

 Column #2: Script text to guide the facilitator in the flow of the presentation.

-Column #3: Slide show illustrations when needed to highlight points or offer visual examples and to help keep you on track.
+Column #3: Slide show illustrations when needed to highlight points or offer visual examples to help keep you on point.

-The activities are designed to inspire confidence and to help the facilitator engage the student/participant; thereby, moving the knowledge from short term memory to long term memory.
-This guide allows the facilitator/trainer to become familiar with and practice the facilitator script activities and discussions before working with the script, and to encourage the facilitator to add their own “spin” to the training.
-They are numbered in conjunction with the facilitator script.
+The activities are designed to build confidence, reinforce lessons, and to help move the knowledge from short term memory to long term memory.
+This guide also allows the facilitator/trainer to practice the activities and discussions before working with the script.
+The facilitator is encouraged to add their own personality “spin” to the training.

-Section I: Contains descriptions of every interactive component and discussion point posted in the facilitator script along with “optional ideas” to better meet the need of the facilitator and participant.
+Section I: Contains descriptions of every interactive component and discussion point posted in the facilitator script.

-Section II: A copy of each slide to allow the facilitator to make personal notes in the use of each slide and to personalize with their industry terminology.
+Section II: A copy of each slide to allow the facilitator to make personal notes in the use of each slide and to personalize with their industry terminology and specific workforce goals.

 Participant Textbook and Workbook